markteekman/accessible-vue-starter/README.md

 This starter project is build using [Vue 3](https://vuejs.org/) and [Vite](https://vitejs.dev/).
 To help you build your project *faster*, this theme includes some dedicated accessible components (such as a keyboard accessible and responsive navigation) and several components coming from the [Accessible Vue Components](https://github.com/markteekman/accessible-vue-components) npm package.
 This theme also includes example pages, a blog with dynamic routes, a custom 404 page and many **Design System** utility classes, patterns and primatives (such as grids, buttons, lists, spacings, sizes and more).

 > _**NOTE:** This package is still in it's early stages of development, it's NOT recommended to start using it in production yet!
-This project is inspired by the Accessible Astro Components and will be developed in the same way, but for Vue._
+This project is inspired by the Accessible Astro Starter and will be developed in the same way, but for Vue._

 [Live demo]() (coming soon)